portfolio-performance/portfolio-help/docs/en/index.md

     - date: 2025-05-03
       author: Nirus2000
       description:
-        - Adding YAML Source
+        - Adding YAML source
-        - Base structure implemented
+        - Basic structure implemented
 ---

-## What is Portfolio Performance?
+# What is Portfolio Performance?

 Since the beginning of 2012, [Portfolio Performance](https://portfolio-performance.info) has been available to calculate the performance of an overall portfolio – across various depots and accounts – based on the True-Time Weighted Rate of Return and the internal rate of return.